pateichler/note-taker/README.md

 # Note Taker

 This is a playground for prototyping a note taking web application and learning ReactJS.
-It is currently intended as a personal project.
+It is currently intended as a test project, so the project is messy.

 Below is a sample of the prototype note app.